 Phases 1 and 2 have recently been granted a favourable opinion by the Faculty of Health and Medicine Research Ethics Committee (FHMREC) at Lancaster University.

 The WP5 Advisory Group Chair is Dawne Garrett, Professional Lead – Older People and Dementia, Royal College of Nursing.
-Our Member Involvement representative is Ann Johnson.
+Our Member Involvement representatives are Ann Johnson.

-Group membership also includes Angela Rippon (CBE) Alzheimer’s Society Ambassador, Susan Davidson Age UK, Shaun Lever Dementia / Learning Disabilities Service Manager at the Royal Liverpool and Broadgreen University Hospital.
+Group membership also includes Angela Rippon (CBE) Alzheimer’s Society Ambassador, Susan Davidson Age UK, and other representatives from charities and NHS Trusts.